-Corporate culture is in crisis.
+Mental health in corporate culture is in crisis.

 This is not hyperbole; it is the stark reality of how work impacts our lives today.
 Data from Mind shows a staggering 95% of employees who have taken time away from work due to stress named another reason for their absence, such as an upset stomach or headache, in order to avoid discussing their mental wellbeing.
 Meanwhile, research by the Mental Health Foundation found 29% of people had felt so stressed that they started drinking or increased their drinking, and 16% had started smoking or increased their smoking.

 The impact goes beyond individual health.
 For businesses and the wider economy, poor mental wellbeing manifests in increased sick days, high levels of presenteeism, and unsustainable staff churn, which translate into higher costs for training, recruitment, temporary staff and lower productivity overall.
-At a time when the UK economy is suffering due to its productivity levels and when poor mental health is costing employers £42 billion per year, the corporate culture crisis must be at the forefront of all business leaders’ minds.
+At a time when the UK economy is suffering due to it’s productivity levels and when poor mental health is costing employers £42 billion per year, the corporate culture crisis must be at the forefront of all business leaders’ minds.

 So how do we combat this issue?

-Partly, the issues found in corporate culture are embedded in the values we are taught at an early age.
+Partly, the issues found in when discussing mental health in corporate culture are embedded in the values we are taught at an early age.
 Boys are still too often told to “man up” and to hide perfectly valid emotions.
 This encourages children, as they grow, to bottle up their feelings and to dismiss poor mental health as something that happens to ‘other people’.
 With men still dominating the board room — only 6.4% of full-time executive roles at FTSE 250 firms are held by women — tackling how we ingrain gender stereotypes must be part of how we discuss mental health as a society.